What is Scrum?

 - Sprint Backlog: It's a set of user stories to be completed in a sprint.
 During sprint backlog, work is never assigned, and the team signs up for work on their own.
 It is owned and managed by the team while the estimated work remaining is updated daily.
 It is the list of task that has to be performed in Sprint

 - Block List: It is a list of blocks and unmade decisions owned by scrum master and updated daily

 - Burndown chart: Burn-down chart represents overall progress of the work in progress and work completed throughout the process.
-It represents in a graph format the stories and features completed
+It represents in a graph format the stories and features not completed

 3. Ceremonies (Processes) in Scrum